xregistry/spec/core/spec.md

               "modifiedBy": "STRING", ?
               "modifiedOn": "TIME", ?

-              "RESOURCEUri": "URI", ?              # if not local "RESOURCE": { Resource contens }, ?  # if inlined & JSON
+              "RESOURCEUrl": "URL", ?              # if not local "RESOURCE": { Resource contents }, ? # if inlined & JSON
-              "RESOURCEBase64": " STRING" ?        # if inlined & ~JSON
+              "RESOURCEBase64": "STRING" ?         # if inlined & ~JSON
             } *
           } ?
         } *